Frequently Asked Questions

 Credit cards are widely accepted, with Visa, MasterCard and American Express being the most popular.

-Check with Fairmont Mayakoba's cashier for current exchange rates.
 Foreign currency can be exchanged at one of many casas de cambio (exchange houses).
 Mexican banking hours are normally Monday to Friday, from 9:00 a.m. to 5:00 p.m.; for money exchange, the hours are normally from 9:00 a.m. to 1:00 p.m.
-Casas de cambio are open later than most banks.
+Casas de Cambio are open later than most banks.
+Additionally, at the airport there are exchange counters.
+We recommend reviewing the applicable exchange and/or commissions payable before accepting the transaction.

 If you are driving your car to Mexico, a permit is required to bring your car into Mexico.
 The permit is available at the border for a small fee.
 Ensure you have your registration with you.
 Canadian or American auto insurance is not valid in Mexico.
 It is highly recommended that you purchase Mexican auto insurance, also available at the border.